 Feedback allows you to adjust your course and direction in dealing with situations, people, and challenges at work.
 Your objective in dealing with people and their feedback is to get more - how you receive feedback is the key.

 You can show appreciation every day when dealing with people.
 You can tell your colleagues, coworkers, and employees how much you value them and their contribution any day of the year.
 Trust this fact.
 No occasion is necessary.
 In fact, small surprises and tokens of your appreciation spread throughout the year help the people in your work life feel valued all year long.

 Demonstrating appreciation in dealing with your everyday people is a powerful way to interact with and demonstrate your care.
 Your coworkers feel cherished when you are dealing with them as if you really do care about and appreciate them when you do.
 Fake praise gets you nowhere here.

 An ally is an associate who provides assistance and often, friendship.
 Your allies are likely to support your views and causes.
 They help solve problems, provide advice, act as a sounding board when you need a listening ear and offer a different perspective so you can view your organization more broadly.

 Sometimes allies tell you that you are wrong in your assumptions, uninformed in your choices, and heading in the wrong direction.
 In dealing with the everyday people in your work world, nothing is more important than having allies who tell you the truth.
 They are critical to your success at work.

-You can submarine your job and career by the relationships you form at work.
+You can torpedo your job and career through the relationships you form at work.
 No matter your education, experience, or title, if you can't play well with others, you won't succeed.